UKCloud/documentation/articles/openstack/ostack-how-cloud-config.md

 ## Overview

-When you boot an instance in OpenStack it's possible to pass configuration to the instance as cloud-config (sometimes called user-data).
-This enables you to quickly and easy make configuration changes at boot time.
+When you boot an instance in OpenStack you can pass configuration to the instance as cloud-config (sometimes called user-data).
+This enables you to quickly and easily make configuration changes at boot time.

 ## Use cases